camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 When a broker receives a client request, it is written to the **_event stream_** first (see section [internal processing](/components/zeebe/technical-concepts/internal-processing.md) for details), and processed later by the stream processor.

-If the exporting is slow, if there are many client requests in the stream, or processing largely outpaces the exporting rate, it can lead to the backlog increasing and the processing latency can grow beyond an acceptable time.
+If processing is slow or if there are many client requests in the stream, it can lead to an increased processing latency.
+On the other hand, if the processing speed largely outpaces the exporting speed, it will lead to an increase in the backlog of exported records.

-Zeebe 8.6 introduces a new unified flow control mechanism that is able to limit user commands (by default it tries to achieve 200ms response times) and rate limit writes of new records in general.
+For this reason, Zeebe 8.6 introduces a new unified flow control mechanism that is able to limit user commands (by default it tries to achieve 200ms response times) and rate limit writes of new records in general.

 Limiting the write rate is a new feature that can be used to prevent building up an excessive exporting backlog.
 There are two ways to limit the write rate, either by setting a static limit or by enabling throttling that dynamically adjust the write rate based on the exporting backlog and rate.